NVIDIA/earth2studio/docs/modules/datasources.rst

 .. warning ::

-   Each data source provided in Earth-2 Inference Studio may have its own respective license.
+   Each data source provided in Earth2Studio may have its own respective license.
 We encourage users to familiarize themselves with each and the limitations it may impose on their use case.